Planting & Care Tips

 Fertilizer

 All of our roses are fertilized with products approved for organic gardening.
-While they are in their quart-sized pots, we typically fertilize them with 1/4 TB of "Rose Tone" fertilizer once a month and supplement with "Neptune's Harvest" fish fertilizer every other week.
+While they are in their 3-gallon pots, we typically fertilize them with 1/2 cup of "Rose Tone" fertilizer once a month and supplement with "Neptune's Harvest" fish fertilizer every other week.

 Once they're planted in-ground, we fertilize them as we normally would for the rest of our roses, making sure to stop fertilizing about 6 weeks before the anticipated first frost in fall/winter, so they'll have time to harden off for the winter.